JakeDuke/Split-Strings/README.md

 * Reading MDN documentation
 * What "native language features" means
 * How to write specs
-* For loops can go down to 0

 New vocabulary:
 * Method: A function property in an object
 * Test case: A sample input/output pair for a function

 Things I still struggle with:
-* Choosing good test cases
-* Errors from misspelling
 * Finding helpful stack-overflow questions
 * Understanding other people's solutions

 Next study goals:
 * Practice reading documentation
-* Finding 2 more test cases for each problem
+* Finding more test cases for each problem
 * Writing more readable solutions